learn-co-curriculum/fewpjs-oo-classes-working-in-collaboration/README.md

 ## Learning Goals

-- Recognize how multiple `class`es can share data
+- Recognize how multiple classes can share data
-- Recognize how multiple `class`es can share behaviors
+- Recognize how multiple classes can share behaviors
-- Recognize how `class`es working together develop dependencies
+- Recognize how classes working together develop dependencies

 ## Introduction

 Using Object Oriented JavaScript, we can encapsulate closely related data and behaviors.
-Using `class`es, properties, methods, getters and setters, we are able to finely tune how our data is accessed and modified.
-And since everything is wrapped up together, no matter where an `class` instance is needed, it behaves in the way we've defined.
+Using classes, properties, methods, getters and setters, we are able to finely tune how our data is accessed and modified.
+Since everything is wrapped up together, no matter where a class instance is needed, it behaves in the way we've defined.

-With that foundation, we're now going to look at what happens when we write multiple, related `class`es.
+With that foundation, we're now going to look at what happens when we write multiple, related classes.
 Object Orientation is particularly effective when it comes to representing systems of interrelated things.

-In this lesson, we're going to look at some of the ways in which `class`es can interact and the benefits that `class` relationships can provide us.
+In this lesson, we're going to look at some of the ways in which classes can interact and the benefits that class relationships can provide us.

-## Sharing Data between Multiple Classes
+## Recognize How Multiple Classes Can Share Data

-Let's say we were designing an app to help search a public library's catalogue, that is, all the books it has available.
-We could write a `Book` `class`, whose instances represent individual books.
+Let's say want to keep track of a collection of books.
+We could write a `Book` class, whose instances represent individual books.
 Each book has their own information, title, author(s), genre, publishing date, etc...

 ```js
 class Book {